FarringtonWrites/farrington-portfolio/projects/api-guide.md

 ## What is an API?

 **API** stands for *Application Programming Interface*.
-They allow different software applications to communicate and provide access to information without requiring knowledge of the software’s inner workings.
+It allows different software applications to communicate and access information without needing to understand each other’s internal workings.

 ---